AdobeDocs/campaign-standard-learn.en/help/communication-channels/direct-mail/directmail.md

 ---
 # Create a [!UICONTROL Direct Mail] {#create-a-direct-mail}

-The [!UICONTROL Direct Mail] channel allows you to extract a segmented list of recipients to be sent to an agency or uploaded to a SFTP server.
+The [!UICONTROL Direct Mail] channel allows you to extract a segmented list of recipients to be sent to an agency or uploaded to an SFTP server.

 This video explains how to configure a [!UICONTROL Direct Mail] delivery and what settings are required in order to be able to add a profile to a [!UICONTROL Direct Mail] delivery.